-Nonformal education is a concept which is still relatively new.

-While there has been widespread acceptance of the legitimacy of the ideas and a commitment to a nonformal education component in national educational systems, there exists only limited experience in attempting to develop and run large-scale nonformal education efforts.
-In this context, reform really takes on the meaning of experimentation and development of new systems for meeting the goals of nonformal education.
-The experience of the past decade has been instructive, particularly in revealing some of the limits on what can be expected from nonformal education.
-The next decade will bring a better understanding of what can in fact be accomplished on the national level by nonformal educational systems.
+Non-formal education is a concept that is still relatively new.
+While there has been widespread acceptance of the legitimacy of the ideas and a commitment to a non-formal education component in national educational systems, there exists only limited experience in attempting to develop and run large-scale non-formal education efforts.
+In this context, reform really takes on the meaning of experimentation and development of new systems for meeting the goals of non-formal education.
+The experience of the past decade has been instructive, particularly in revealing some of the limits to what can be expected from non-formal education.
+The next decade will bring a better understanding of what can in fact be accomplished on the national level by non-formal educational systems.